thomyphan/messy_smac/README.md

 Based on PyMARL.
 Please refer to the repository for more documentation, e.g., regarding StarCraft II.

+For more information regarding MessySMAC, check out our [accompanying paper](https://arxiv.org/abs/2301.01649).

 ## 1. Featured algorithms:

-- Attention-based Embeddings of Recurrency In multi-Agent Learning (AERIAL)
+- Attention-based Embeddings of Recurrency In multi-Agent Learning ([AERIAL](https://arxiv.org/abs/2301.01649))

 ## 2. Evaluation domains